racket/drdr/README.md

 # drdr

-This the source for the Racket package: "drdr", which runs [drdr].
+This the source for the Racket package: "drdr", which runs [drdr] a continuous integration testing system that attempts to alert developers to regressions that may occur as a result of updates to Racket and its attendant packages.

 It currently only runs on a single machine that is set up in an intricate way.
 -- In particular, config.rkt mentions many of those details